Portal (video game): Design

 The austere settings in the game came about because testers spent too much time trying to complete the puzzles using decorative but non-functional elements.
 As a result, the setting was minimized to make the usable aspects of the puzzle easier to spot, using the clinical feel of the setting in the film The Island as reference.
 While there were plans for a third area, an office space, to be included after the test chambers and the maintenance areas, the team ran out of time to include it.
-They also dropped the introduction of the Rat Man, a character who left the messages in the maintenance areas, to avoid creating too much narrative for the game, though the character was developed further in a tie-in comic "Lab Rat", that ties Portal and Portal 2s story together.
-According to project lead Kim Swift, the final battle with GLaDOS went through many iterations, including having the player chased by James Bond lasers, which was partially applied to the turrets, Portal Kombat where the player would have needed to redirect rockets while avoiding turret fire, and a chase sequence following a fleeing GLaDOS.
-Eventually, they found that playtesters enjoyed a rather simple puzzle with a countdown timer near the end; Swift noted, "Time pressure makes people think something is a lot more complicated than it really is", and Wolpaw admitted, "It was really cheap to make [the neurotoxin gas]" in order to simplify the dialogue during the battle.
+They dropped the introduction of the Rat Man, a character who left the messages in the maintenance areas, to avoid creating too much narrative for the game, though the character was developed further in a tie-in comic "Lab Rat", that ties Portal and Portal 2s story together.
+According to project lead Kim Swift, the final battle with GLaDOS went through many iterations, including having the player chased by James Bond-inspired lasers (later applied in part to the turrets), a concept jokingly nicknamed "Portal Kombat" where the player would have needed to redirect rockets while avoiding turret fire, and a chase sequence following a fleeing GLaDOS.
+Eventually, they found that playtesters enjoyed a rather simple puzzle with a countdown timer near the end; Swift noted how "time pressure makes people think something is a lot more complicated than it really is", and Wolpaw admitted, "It was really cheap to make [the neurotoxin gas]" in order to simplify the dialogue during the battle.

 Chell's face and body are modeled after Alésia Glidewell, an American freelance actress and voice-over artist, selected by Valve from a local modeling agency for her face and body structure.
 Ellen McLain provided the voice of the antagonist GLaDOS.
-Erik Wolpaw noted, "When we were still fishing around for the turret voice, Ellen did a sultry version.
+Wolpaw noted, "When we were still fishing around for the turret voice, Ellen did a sultry version.
 It didn't work for the turrets, but we liked it a lot, and so a slightly modified version of that became the model for GLaDOS's final incarnation."